routingblog/arbitration/content/docs/problems.md

 ## Confidentiality

 - Court records are typically public.
 Arbitration proceedings are often confidential as a matter of practice or even contract.
-A lawsuit may bring embarassing or personal topics into the public record.
+A lawsuit may bring embarrassing or personal topics into the public record.

 ## Due Process Protocols